Ford Focus (third generation): Design

 The design was built on Ford's Kinetic Design.
 The lights at the front have a different shape.
 The trapezoidal grille has triangular features.
 At the rear, the hatchback tail lights are positioned lower, similar to the Ford Fiesta.
 The interior has been changed from the second generation in the NA and International versions.
 Ford wanted to make the Focus more upmarket so it offers two types of central consoles: the basic is associated with smaller engines and the premium is available to more powerful engines.

 This generation of Focus incorporated a redesigned cabin, changed materials, and a new "infotainment" system.
 Following the industry trend towards contending, and in keeping with the sedan's downmarket "economy car" image vs. the "premium" hatchback, the earlier sedan's space-saving gas strut trunk hinges are replaced with cheaper, intrusive gooseneck hinges.
 The Focus also has Ford's patented capless fuel tank, which doesn't require a cap to prevent siphoning.

 In designing the Ford Focus, a group of young designers used what's called the Third Age Suit in order to simulate the physical limitations of an elderly person.
 The suit, which restricts the wearer's movements, allowed for insights that were implemented into the car's design.

 Production

-The Focus is being promoted as a global car, built in several different factories around the world, with changes to engine line-ups and trim levels to suit regional markets and regulations.
+The Focus was promoted as a global car, built in several different factories around the world, with changes to engine line-ups and trim levels to suit regional markets and regulations.
 Production locations include: